-Year Group Context Chronology Interpretations Progression in Cause and Historical enquiry Representation Organisation and /Theme characteristic features consequence communication EYFS 40-60 months ELG Me and my family Sequences images of themselves as baby, toddler and infant, sorting pictures and objects, matching them to babies, children and adults.
-Children can identify differences between versions of the same event must have been different Can explain why they took the action they did when discussing 'myself' toddler and explain why.
+Year Group Context Chronology Interpretatios Progression in Cause and Historical enquiry Representation Organisation and /Theme characteristic features consequence communication EYFS 40-60 mths ELG Me and my family themselves as baby, toddler and infant, Children can identify differences between versions of the same event must have been different took the action they did when discussing toddler and explain why.
 Know that a familiar event, like a birthday, can be represented in different ways, e.g. a photograph, a video and memories.
-Can talk about pictures of themselves using appropriate vocabulary, e.g.: 'when I was a baby' Will write simple captions - some will write elementary sentences to describe, e.g. an old teddy.
+Can talk about pictures of themselves using appropriate vocabulary, eg: 'when I was a baby" Will write simple captions - some will write elementary sentences to describe, e.g. an old teddy.